 There has been a surge in building works in the last 12 months.
 It is important to be aware of your rights if the works are defective.
-You could be entitled to compensation for defective premises for latent defects and defective property.
+You could be entitled to take legal actions for defective premises for latent defects and defective property.

 It is normally not until the builders have long gone that a construction defect that is concealed becomes apparent.